wrccdc-org/Website-Hugo-Source-Code/README.md

 draft: false
 ---
 ```
 This is the header information that Hugo uses to see if your page is a draft, what time the page/post was created and the title of your new page.
 There are other *optional* things you can add, and those are listed below.
+You can start creating your new page by adding your markdown below the three lines `---`.

 #### Page Header Options
 These are the page header options you can add.
-`toc: true` - This adds a table of contents to the side of the page.
+* `toc: true` - This adds a table of contents to the side of the page.
-`featured_image: '/images/about.jpg'` - Adds a picture to the header of the page.
+* `featured_image: '/images/about.jpg'` - Adds a picture to the header of the page.
-`omit_header_text: true` - Removes header text from the top of the page.
+* `omit_header_text: true` - Removes header text from the top of the page.
-`description: Thank you..` - The header text that gets added to the top of the page.
+* `description: Thank you..` - The header text that gets added to the top of the page.
-`type: page
+* `type: page
 menu: main` - This one marks the post as its own page and adds it to the index page.
 You most likely won't be using it but its here for documentation purposes.
-`PublishDate: false` - Removes the post publish date from the page.
+* `PublishDate: false` - Removes the post publish date from the page.

 #### Post Special Attributes